Understanding South Devon

 Fostering connection and equity

 Thriving communities are at the heart of South Devon’s resilience.
 However, challenges like housing affordability, access to resources and social inequality create barriers that are difficult to overcome.
-By developing participatory governance models and undertaking practical actions like meet-ups and workshops or infusing projects with the power of the arts, we’re promoting connection, fairness and a sense of belonging.
+By developing participatory governance models and undertaking practical actions like creative meet-ups and workshops or infusing projects with the power of the arts, we’re promoting connection, fairness and a sense of belonging.

 View our projectsBringing about change through local action